JayLau123/Quantum-Chemistry/README.md

 ### Hartree-Fock-theory-for-Hydrogen

+**Why started from hydrogen atom?**

+Hydrogen is the most abundant element in the universe.
+From outer space to stars, and to many substances on Earth, hydrogen is ubiquitous.
+Hydrogen is the first element in the periodic table, and its single atom is also the simplest of all elements, with only one proton and one electricity, which makes hydrogen a starting point for constructing and testing theories like hydrogen spectral series in quantum mechanics history.

 Replaced the exact N-body wave function of the system with a single Slater determinant in time-independent Schrödinger equation.
 Used Hartree-Fock theory to build a numerical model for hydrogen with 6-31G basis from Basis Set Exchange and solved the equation using a nonlinear method and self-consistent field method.
 Solved the physical quantities matrix model with Born-Oppenheimer Approximation, and the quantitive relation of total energy and bond distance of a single molecule.

 Please find more details in jupyter notebook.